kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 * -g: set this to indicate which team's service you want to call
 * -in: set this to the number of 520/720 devices you want to use to run inference
 * -bp: bypass batch compile
+* -dfix: set this to have the dongle output be converted to float

 ## Adding own application

 We will go over how to create your own application for testing.
 It is recommended to copy ```app/template_app``` as a base; we will refer to this application as ```my_app```.
 All your application code should be placed under ```app/my_app/```.

 You will need the following to run your application: